 The Romanell-Phi Beta Kappa Professorship is awarded annually to scholars in the field of philosophy, without restriction to any one school of philosophical thought.
-The professorship is intended to recognize not only distinguished achievement but also the recipient’s contribution or potential contribution to public understanding of philosophy.
-The professorship is not renewable.
+The professorship recognizes not only distinguished achievement but also the recipient’s contribution or potential contribution to public understanding of philosophy.

 The professorship carries with it a stipend of $7,500, which will be awarded in addition to the recipient’s regular salary.
-Although the awardee need not be a member of Phi Beta Kappa, he or she must be on the faculty of an institution sheltering a chapter of Phi Beta Kappa and must be nominated by that chapter.
+The professorship is not renewable.
 The recipient will be expected to give a series of three special lectures during the year of the professorship.
-Such lectures are to be given at the sheltering institution and must be open to the general public as well as to the academic community.
+The lectures are to be given at a Phi Beta Kappa chapter sheltering institution and must be open to the general public as well as to the academic community.

 The professorship was established in 1983 by an endowment from Patrick and Edna Romanell.
 Patrick Romanell, a Phi Beta Kappa member from Brooklyn College, was the H.Y.
 Benedict Professor of Philosophy at the University of Texas, El Paso.

 The deadline for nominations is June 15, 2017.